flaport/home/.github/readme.md

 git pull origin master
 ```

+if you want to be able to push your changes to your remote repository, then set up the
-set up the master branch to track the master branch at origin
+master branch to track the master branch at origin

 ```
 git branch --set-upstream-to=origin/master master